dbt-labs/corp/docs/talent_development.md

     2. What is one piece of constructive advice you would share with this person, and how would this change impact your work?
     3. Which dbt Labs value(s) does this person embody?
 Which value(s) would you recommend they focus on in the coming half?
 - **Upwards Feedback**
-    1. What areas does your manager excel in?
+    1. What can your manager do to better support you in your work?
-    2. What are their opportunities to improve their leadership that you think would make a real difference in the team's performance?
+    2. What areas of leadership development should your manager focus on that would positively impact the team's performance?
-    3. What can your manager do to better support you and your team members?
-    4. How does your manager advocate for your team?
+    3. How does your manager advocate for your team?
-    5. Do you receive consistent and helpful feedback from your manager?
-Please explain your answer.
+    4. Do you receive consistent and helpful feedback from your manager?
+Is it both constructive and affirmative, and what is the impact of this feedback for you?
+    5. How does your manager support your professional development and/or personal growth?
     6. Which dbt Labs value(s) does your manager embody?
 Which value(s) would you recommend they focus on in the coming half?
-    7. **[Not shared with manager]** Do you feel comfortable giving full and honest upward feedback?
-[Y/N]
 - **Manager Feedback to Employee**
     1. How you rate this team member’s performance this past half?
         1. Needs Development/Meets Expectations/Exceeds Expectations/Sets a new standard